aesim-tech/simba-python-examples/34. Optimization/readme.md

 ![Optimization_ckt](fig/Optimization_ckt.png)

 It can be seen that a voltage source with its internal resistance R1 supplying power to the load R2.
-Now, let us consider that R1 has the fixed value of 3 $\Omega$.
+Now, let us consider that $R_1$ has the fixed value of 3 Ω.

 ### Write an Objective Function